Researchers provide comprehensive review of the effects of movement-based mind-body interventions on chronic low back pain.

 It’s a pain.
 About 80 percent of adults in the United States will experience lower back pain at some point.
-Treating back pain typically involves medication, including opioids, surgery, therapy and self-care options.
+Treating back pain typically involves medication, including opioids, surgery, therapy, and self-care options.
 Efforts to reduce opioid use and increase physically based therapies to reduce pain and increase physical function and safety are crucial.

 Patients are often advised to use non-pharmacological treatments to manage lower back pain such as exercise and mind-body interventions.
 But, do they really help?
-In a review published in the journal Holistic Nursing Practice, researchers from Florida Atlantic University’s College for Design and Social Inquiry and Christine E. Lynn College of Nursing evaluated the evidence of effects of three movement-based mind-body interventions on chronic low back pain.
+In a review published in the journal Holistic Nursing Practice, researchers from Florida Atlantic University’s College for Design and Social Inquiry and Christine E. Lynn College of Nursing evaluated the evidence of the effects of three movement-based mind-body interventions on chronic low back pain.
 They examined yoga, tai chi, which combines gentle physical exercise and stretching with mindfulness, and qigong, a traditional Chinese meditative movement therapy focused on body awareness and attention during slow, relaxed, and fluid repetitive body movements.
 Little is known about the effects of movement-based mind-body intervention, in particular qigong and tai chi.

-Researchers compared and contrasted yoga, tai chi and qigong by examining frequency and duration of these interventions; primary and secondary outcomes; attrition rates and possible adverse events; and results.
+Researchers compared and contrasted yoga, tai chi, and qigong by examining the frequency and duration of these interventions; primary and secondary outcomes; attrition rates and possible adverse events; and results.
 Findings from their review provide empirical evidence regarding the benefits of yoga, tai chi, and qigong, which have been recommended by health care providers for patients with lower back pain.

 “Back pain is a major public health issue often contributing to emotional distress such as depression and anxiety, as well as sleep issues and even social isolation,” said Juyoung Park, Ph.D., corresponding author and an associate professor in the Phyllis and Harvey Sandler School of Social Work within FAU’s College for Design and Social Inquiry.
-“We reviewed data to determine the effects of movement-based mind-body interventions on chronic back pain, psychological factors, coping strategies, and quality of life in people suffering with back pain.
+“We reviewed data to determine the effects of movement-based mind-body interventions on chronic back pain, psychological factors, coping strategies, and quality of life in people suffering from back pain.
 Our goal was to provide a comprehensive assessment of the effects of these interventions to be able to offer information across disciplines to implement evidence-based interventions to reduce such pain.”

 Of the 625 peer-reviewed articles the researchers identified, 32 met inclusion criteria and were included in the review.
-Results found that the majority of these articles showed movement-based mind-body interventions to be effective for treatment of low back pain, reporting positive outcomes such as reduction in pain or psychological distress such as depression and anxiety, reduction in pain-related disability, and improved functional ability.
+Results found that the majority of these articles showed movement-based mind-body interventions to be effective for the treatment of low back pain, reporting positive outcomes such as reduction in pain or psychological distress such as depression and anxiety, reduction in pain-related disability, and improved functional ability.
 Among the key findings, researchers discovered that longer duration and high-dose yoga intervention showed reductions in back pain while tai chi reduced acute lower back pain in males in their 20s.
 Tai chi also was more effective than stretching for lower back pain in young males.
 In the general community, tai chi showed greater reductions in pain intensity, bothersomeness of pain symptoms, and pain-related disability than the control intervention.
 Because there are only three qigong studies to date, it was unclear to the researchers whether this intervention is useful in treating chronic lower back pain.
 Existing research suggests positive benefits of yoga, however, tai chi and qigong for lower back pain are still under-investigated.

 “Two of the studies we examined in our review were focused on the effects of movement modality, specifically yoga, in veterans.
 Many military veterans and active duty military personnel experience chronic low back pain and are affected by this pain more than the general population,” said Cheryl Krause-Parello, Ph.D., co-author, a professor and director of Canines Providing Assistance to Wounded Warriors (C-P.A.W.W.) within FAU’s Christine E. Lynn College of Nursing, and a faculty fellow of FAU’s Institute for Human Health and Disease Intervention (I-HEALTH).
 “Our review provides emerging evidence that movement-based mind-body interventions could benefit veterans and others experiencing chronic low back pain.”